lazyabp/text-reader/README.md

    python src/main.py
    ```

+2. In the "TTS Configuration" section, enter the path to your Piper voice model file (.onnx)

-2. Click "Select File" to choose a text file to read
+3. Click "Select File" to choose a text file to read

-3. Adjust the reading position using the slider or by entering a value
+4. Adjust the reading position using the slider or by entering a value

-4. Configure TTS parameters (speed, pitch, volume) as needed
+5. Configure TTS parameters (speed, pitch, volume) as needed

-5. Click "Play" to start reading from the selected position
+6. Click "Play" to start reading from the selected position

 ## Configuration